agrlayush/image-dedupe-rekognition/.ipynb_checkpoints/readme-checkpoint.md

 - `parent_prefix`: The folder path in S3 where user images are stored.

 ## Notebook
-You can use the `rekognition-dedupe.ipynb` notebook file to test the implementation on Jupyter Notebook
+You can use the `rekognition-dedupe.ipynb` notebook file to test the implementation on Jupyter Notebook.